amoradinejad/limHaloPT/README.md

 ## Acknowledgment

-If using this package in a publication, please cite the following paper:
+You can use this package freely, provided that in your publication you cite the following paper:
 Moradinezhad & Nikakhtar & Keating & Castorina: arXiv:2111.XXX